robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

-100% free and open source AI workflow tool that connects VS Code with 15+ chatbots and has all the necessary API tools built-in.
+100% free and open source AI pair programming tool designed for software engineers.
+CWC connects VS Code with 15+ chatbots and has all the necessary API tools built-in.
+Created by an independent developer.

 **With CWC you can:**